pndaproject/pnda-guide/repos/platform-deployment-manager/README.md

 HTTP and Python bindings are provided for these APIs.

+## Connecting

+By default, the Deployment Manager is installed on `edge` node o.
+In order to access it go to: http://[cluster-name]-cdh-edge:5000

 ## Repository ##

 Packages are made available via a repository.
 The Deployment Manager is configured with a client of this repository at instantiation time.
 The reference repository is implemented as a thin wrapper over an Openstack Swift container.